chomieu/Homework2/README.md

 # Responsive Portfolio

-Responsive portfolio was created using the Bootstrap CSS Framework, allowing web applications to render well on a variety of devices, window, or screen sizes.
+Responsive portfolio was created using the Bootstrap CSS Framework that allows web applications to render well on a variety of devices, window, or screen sizes.

 ### Skills:
 ```